Going Away to College

-"Going Away to College" is a song by American rock band Blink-182 from the band's third studio album, Enema of the State (1999).
+"Going Away to College" is a song by American rock band Blink-182 from their third studio album, Enema of the State (1999).
 It examines themes of heartbreak and lovesickness.
-It was written primarily by bassist Mark Hoppus, and credited to both he and guitarist Tom DeLonge.
+It was written primarily by bassist Mark Hoppus, and credited to both him and guitarist Tom DeLonge.
 Hoppus writes from the perspective of an adolescent boyfriend, young and in love.
 He wrote the song remembering how graduating high school can cause relationships to fracture, as both individuals move on to attend separate universities.
 It was inspired by the teen movie Can't Hardly Wait (1998).

-Music reviewers generally were positive regarding the song, and it has often been placed in rankings of the band's best songs.
+Music reviewers were generally positive regarding the song, and it has often been placed in rankings of the band's best songs.

 Background

 Blink-182 formed in 1992 in San Diego, California.
 The band's principal songwriting team—guitarist Tom DeLonge and bassist Mark Hoppus—frequently wrote fast-paced, often autobiographical pop punk songs dealing with age, maturity, and most prominently, relationships.
 The band grew successful throughout the decade with independent albums and constant touring, attracting a following at the peak of punk rock's mainstream popularity.

 "Going Away to College" was among the last songs the band developed for Enema of the State.
 It was written primarily by bassist Mark Hoppus, and credited to both he and guitarist Tom DeLonge.
 Drummer Travis Barker receives no songwriting credit, as he was considered a touring musician at this point in their career.
 Despite this, he served as the song's arranger, "selecting the tempos and organizing the flow of verses, choruses, and breaks."
 Producer Jerry Finn prepared for the sessions by attending one of the band's concerts in Las Vegas, where he polled audience members on what song topics they most enjoyed.
 Many concertgoers, particularly women, spoke positively about Hoppus's tunes focusing on heartbreak.
 Finn asked Hoppus to write another break-up song, and claimed that Hoppus returned the following day with "Going Away to College".

 The song was inspired by the film Can't Hardly Wait, a teen movie that centers on a group of high school students graduating and "facing an uncertain future."
 The film, released the prior year, had featured Blink's music on its soundtrack.
 Though he had seen it twice, Hoppus viewed it a third time while at home sick on Valentine's Day 1999.
 The film's plot line led him to think about "how much it sucks when people are in love in high school" and are forced to be separated after graduation by different colleges in different cities.
 He reportedly wrote the song in ten minutes and scribbled its lyrics on a napkin.
 As the bulk of the album's percussion was recorded at the beginning of the process in Los Angeles, the band had to go back to record the song's drum tracks.
 The drums were recorded at the home studio of jazz keyboardist Chick Corea, called Mad Hatter Studios.